Practical-Theorist/EDAV_CommunityContribution/Chapter 13 Making Pie Charts.md

 The results returned from arc generator are assigned to 'arc'.
 At this moment, 'arc' can be applied as a function, which means if the piedata is inputed as a parameter, the path value can be gained.

-After finishing the procedures above, we can settle down to add graphic elements to SVG.
+After finishing the procedures above, we can settle down to add graph elements to SVG.
 Firstly, we add a sufficient quantity (5) of grouping elements (g) to svg, and each group is to store the related elements of an arc.

 ```javascript
 var arcs = svg.selectAll("g")